lyokha/nginx-haskell-module/README.md

 Some facts about exceptions
 ---------------------------

+(The following does not refer to exceptions in async and service handlers as they catch them all.)

 Haskell source code must preferably be pure and safe as soon as C code is known to be unfamiliar with catching Haskell exceptions.
 That is why I used functions